Michelin-starred restaurants in Zeeland

 On the culinary cusp of sea and land, the chefs of Zeeland are endlessly inventing special creations.
 Blending gentle hints of the briny with the sturdiness of the locally-grown.
 Who writes their menu?
 The seasons and the tides.
 With their chef’s passion for the local, so good, so lekker and so fresh, why look any further?
 So widely admired are our chefs, that our Zeeland pride has taken on a new shine.
 Take a bow, guys.

 By head of population, Zeeland has more Michelin-starred restaurants than any other province.
 That is, naturally, not for nothing.
 Das natuurlijk nie voe niks.
 The much-coveted star(s) is the highest appreciation of a restaurant’s quality.
-Alongside the seven starred properties, several others have been awarded the Michelin ‘Bib Gourmand’, a recognition for affordable dining.
+Alongside the eight starred properties, several others have been awarded the Michelin ‘Bib Gourmand’, a recognition for affordable dining.

 De Kromme Watergang

 When you arrive at De Kromme Watergang in Slijkplaat, on your left you’ll see the restored school which now houses the restaurant.
 On your right, De Zilte Hof, a kitchen garden key to the cuisine of Edwin Vinke.
 Some 260 jostling crops fill a palette of scents, colour and flavours.
 His cuisine combines the earthy and the briny, with his infinite and creative pluck.

 Lying between the Wester- and the Oosterschelde the kitchen of Inter Scaldes is the stage for the level-headed starred chef Jannis Brevet.
 His quest is for a balance between the wealth of waters and the produce which the polders of Beveland bring him.